-Relationships with coverholders and claims management service providers are governed by the Company's Outsourcing Policy.
-Prior to entering into any third party business relationships, a detailed due diligence process is undertaken to ensure that the services provided comply with the Company's existing business strategy and overall risk profile.
-Ongoing management of these relationships is based on monitoring and reporting guidelines as set out in the Company's Outsourcing Policy, as well as on open conversations with the service providers.
+Relationships with coverholders and claims management service providers are governed by the Company's Outsourcing and Third-Party Management Policy and department procedures in place at the relevant time.
+Prior to entering into any third-party business relationships, a detailed due diligence process is undertaken to ensure that the services provided comply with the Company's existing business strategy and within the Company's defined risk appetite and tolerance levels.
+Ongoing management of these relationships is based on monitoring and reporting guidelines as set out in the Company's Outsourcing and Third-Party Management Policy and department procedures in place at the relevant time.